ntd/ethercatest/README.md

 SOEM is basically a userspace library.
 It is really easy use: you just need to link your application to it (statically, by default) and you are ready to go.
-Thr program tries to guess the Ethernet device to use but you can override its logic by passing it as first argument.
+The program tries to guess the Ethernet device to use but you can override its logic by passing it as first argument.
 To be able to access the raw Ethernet device, the SOEM program must be run as root.